vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 - `stream_response` - Indicates whether to stream the response in real-time or to send a complete summary at the end of processing the request
 - `search` - Specifies the search parameters
-- `generation` - Specifies the summarization parameters.
-Excluding this generation field disables summarization
+- `generation` - Specifies the summarization parameters and generation presets.
+  Excluding this generation field disables summarization.

 This advanced type provides additional search filtering and customization options compared to the simple GET method.